hongsw/autorag-openplayground/README.md

-# openplayground
+# autorag-openplayground

-An LLM playground you can run on your laptop.
+An LLM playground you can run on your laptop with AutoRAG

 https://user-images.githubusercontent.com/111631/227399583-39b23f48-9823-4571-a906-985dbe282b20.mp4